 This book can be useful for a variety of readers, but I wrote it with two main target audiences in mind.
-One of these target audiences is university students learning about data and AI field, including those who are starting a career in data intelligence.
+One of these target audiences is university students learning about data field, including those who are starting a career in data.
 The other target audience is professionals working in other fields, who do not have a data or technology background but want to rapidly acquire one and expand their career.

-There is no assumption or prerequisites for a reader to cover before reading this series.
+There is no assumption or prerequisites for a reader to cover before reading this book.